 Owner – A graduate of Scranton Preparatory School and The Pennsylvania State University where he earned a Bachelor’s Degree in Business Administration.
 He is the President/Manager of Northeast Pennsylvania Pet Cremation Services, Inc. at the Milton James, Jr. Cremation Center and James Livery Service, LLC.
 He currently serves Wayne County as the Chief Deputy Coroner.
 He also serves on the Board of Directors of the Wayne County Community Foundation.
-He is a member of St. Thomas More Church, Lake Ariel Lions Club, Paupack Fish & Game Club, Former Board Member & Life Member of the Wayne-Pike Penn State Alumni Association, and F. & A.M.
+He is a member of the Lake Ariel Lions Club, Paupack Fish & Game Club, Former Board Member & Life Member of the Wayne-Pike Penn State Alumni Association, and F. & A.M.
 Salem Lodge # 330.
 He and his wife Brooke reside in Hawley with their daughters Annie and Nora.

 Robert C. Jones